robspassky/sqlshell/index.md

 SQLShell is copyright &copy; 2009-2010 [Brian M. Clapper][] is released under a [BSD license][license].
 See the accompanying [license][] file.

+## Patches

+I gladly accept patches from their original authors.
+Feel free to email patches to me or to fork the [GitHub repository][] and send me a pull request.
+Along with any patch you send:

+* Please state that the patch is your original work.
+* Please indicate that you license the work to the SQLShell project under a [BSD License][license].

 [User's Guide]: users-guide.html
 [GitHub repository]: http://github.com/bmc/sqlshell
 [Scala]: http://www.scala-lang.org/